 * Last Edit on this Article – Do I need a Competition Permit in Australia – March 2016.

-Running a competition in Australia can be a daunting task – especially when you consider that Australian states tend to operate independently of each other when it comes to permits.
+Running a competition in Australia can be a daunting task – especially when you consider that Australian states tend to operate independently of each other when it comes to competition permit.
 Well, we’re here to clear the air a little!

 Competitions aimed at promoting a brand or business are classified in most Australian States as trade promotions.
 For instance – if you’re a marketing manager or an advertiser and you’re looking to promote a brand through a competition, you need to be assessing how you’re going to be running your competition as it impacts on whether or not you’ll be needing to apply for a trade promotion permit.